Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Diagnosis of fungal urethritis

 Fungal urethritis is easy to diagnose.
-During a microscopic examination of the taken smears, the laboratory assistant sees a large number of micellar filaments located in thick mucus.
-There is no point in using more expensive methods for diagnosing candidiasis, because microscopy is highly informative.
+During a microscopic examination of the smears taken, the laboratory technician sees a large number of micellar filaments located in thick mucus.
+There is no point in using more expensive methods to diagnose candidiasis, because... microscopy is highly informative.

 Diagnosis of Trichomonas urethritis

-• bacterioscopy - even in an unstained preparation, a laboratory assistant can easily detect Trichomonas;
+• bacterioscopy - even in an unstained preparation, a laboratory assistant can easily identify Trichomonas;

 Conclusion

-The presence of symptoms of urethritis is an indication for laboratory and / or instrumental diagnostics.
-Its task is to confirm the inflammation of the urethra, as well as to identify its cause (a specific microorganism).
-This helps the doctor to provide differentiated treatment and to cure the patient's urethritis.
+The presence of symptoms of urethritis is an indication for laboratory and/or instrumental diagnostics.
+Its task is to confirm inflammation of the urethra, as well as to identify its cause (a specific microorganism).
+This helps the doctor carry out differentiated treatment and cure the patient’s urethritis.

 Urethritis - inflammation of the urethra , a very common urological disease.
-As a rule, urethritis in men is more acute than urethritis in women.
-The cause of urethritis is most often the presence of a sexual infection in one of the partners.
+As a rule, urethritis in men is more severe than urethritis in women.
+The cause of urethritis is most often the presence of a sexually transmitted infection in one of the partners.

-The insidiousness of the disease lies in the fact that the usual general inflammatory manifestations (fever, weakness, malaise) with urethritis are most often not observed.
-Disease with urethritis can generally proceed without severe symptoms.
-In this case, one of the partners can tolerate the disease much more difficult.
-Urethritis can also make itself felt after a considerable time after infection - from several hours to several months with nonspecific infectious urethritis.
+The insidiousness of the disease lies in the fact that the usual general inflammatory manifestations (fever, weakness, malaise) are most often not observed with urethritis.
+The disease urethritis can generally occur without pronounced symptoms.
+In this case, one of the partners may suffer the disease much more severely.
+Urethritis can make itself felt even after a considerable time after infection - from several hours to several months with nonspecific infectious urethritis.

-The main symptoms of urethritis can be as follows:
+The main symptoms of urethritis may be as follows:

-• stinging and burning during urination (in women, they are localized mainly in the area of the end of the urethra (outside), in men - along the entire length of the urethra);
+• pain and burning when urinating (in women they are localized mainly at the end of the urethra (outside), in men - along the entire length of the urethra);

-• copious mucopurulent discharge from the urethra (mainly in the morning) with a pungent specific odor;
+• abundant mucopurulent discharge from the urethra (mainly in the morning) with a sharp specific odor;

 • frequent urge (with an interval of 15-20 minutes) to urinate;